Murgo: Etymology

 The name "Murgo" means "gateway of hell" in Tibetic languages.
 Record from the 1840s indicates the Turkic name was Murgai and Tibetan name was Murgo-Chumik.
 (Chumik means spring.)
+"The gateway of death" meaning for Murgo is attributed because the route between Murgo and Karakoram Pass is through a dangerous desolate barren gorge at a height of 15,000 ft which frequently experiences snowstorms, gales and blizzards which every year caused deaths of thousands of men and animals of ancient caravans on this route.

 History

 Murgo was a campsite on the difficult caravan route through Karakoram Pass, the last place with sufficient vegetation for fuel and grass.
 Czech paleontologist and biologist Ferdinand Stoliczka died here in 1874 during an expedition.
-A memorial was erected for him in the Moravian cemetery at Leh.